bhauman/rebel-readline/README.md

 Note that I am using the `clojure` command and not the `clj` command because the latter wraps the process with another readline program (rlwrap).

-#### Leinigen
+#### Leiningen

-Add `[com.bhauman/rebel-readline "0.1.1"]` to the dependencies in your `project.clj`.
+Add `[com.bhauman/rebel-readline "0.1.1"]` to the dependencies in your `project.clj` then start a REPL like this:

-Then invoke this:

 `lein trampoline -m rebel-readline.main`

 #### Clone repo

-Clone this repo and then from the `rebel-readline` sub-directory typing `lein trampoline run` will get you into a Clojure REPL with the readline editor working.
+Clone this repo and then from the `rebel-readline` sub-directory typing `lein trampoline run -m rebel-readline.main` will get you into a Clojure REPL with the readline editor working.

-Note that `lein run` will not work!
+Note that `lein run -m rebel-readline.main` will not work!
 See above.

 ## Quick Lay of the land